containers/podman.io_old/community/index.md

 The Podman developers often hang out on the #CRI-O channel in [Kubernetes Slack](https://slack.k8s.io/).
 Note that the devs are generally around during CEST and Eastern Time business hours, so be patient if you're in another time zone.
 There's also Podman users and developers on [IRC.Freenode.Net](https://webchat.freenode.net/) channel #podman.

+## Community Meetings

+Community meetings are held on the first Tuesday of the month, generally at 11:00 a.m.
+Eastern time.
+The meetings are held using using BlueJeans video conferencing and all are welcome.
+There is no cost other than your time.
+For more information, see the [Community Meeting](https://podman.io/community/meeting/) page.

 ## Mailing List

 A mailing list is now available for your questions, concerns or comments about Podman.
 There are two methods that can be used to subscribe to it.